Shiazy18/az-104/Manage Azure identities and governance.md

  Azure role assignments do not support nested groups when the nested group is a Microsoft 365 group.

 `Co-administrator `role can only be assigned at the subscription level.
 This role grants the same access as the built-in Owner role but does not allow modifying role assignments within the subscription.

+`Microsoft Entra ID` is a global service that is accessible only via `public IP addresses`.
+The service endpoint for Microsoft.AzureActiveDirectory allows secure access to Entra ID but does not provide connectivity via private IP addresses; it only restricts access to specific VNets and subnets to enhance security while still using public IPs for the actual connection.